-Bearwallow Falls is a 1.4 mile out and back trail located near Lake Toxaway, NC that features a waterfall and is good for all skill levels.
+Bearwallow Falls is a 1.4 mile out and back trail located near Lake Toxaway, North Carolina that features a waterfall and is good for all skill levels.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail.

 Gorges State Park is one of North Carolina's newest state parks, and the property was recently purchased by the state from Duke Energy Corporation.
 The transaction created a 2,900-acre gameland managed by the NC Wildlife Resources Commission and a 7,100-acre state park with plunging waterfalls, rugged river gorges, sheer rock walls and one of the greatest concentrations of rare and unique species in the eastern United States.
 The hike to Bearwallow Falls is easy and terminates at a large viewing platform that overlooks Bearwallow Creek.

 This is a review of the Bearwallow Falls overlook trail, which probably is somewhat different from the lower Bearwallow Falls trail, and is currently being updated inside Gorges State Park.
 The new visitor center opens in August.
 This overlook trail is about a third of a mile one way and leads to a platform overlooking Bearwallow Falls.
 The view is not that impressive and the hike takes all of 15 minutes, is a walk down and a climb up; there are nice benches along the way for those out of shape.
 Overall, this should be connected to the Lower Falls trail and I think that is what Gorges has in mind, as they are still developing it.
 The other trail to Rainbow and Turtleback Falls is much better and more rewarding, although a four mile RT.
 As for my recommendation, the view is nice, there is a nice platform with benches at the overlook, but don't waste your time if you are up for more challenging and rewarding hikes.